sstevens2/MozFellApp2016/Application.md

 Open science is a key part of my work starting at the sample collection.
 All of my samples are collected as part of a Long Term Ecological Research (LTER) project and the samples I work with are sequenced by the DOE's Joint Genome Institute.
 Both of these organizations require the data be made public.

-Open science has also been instrumental in my own development as a researcher.
-I've learned so much teaching Software Carpentry workshops and from open lessons or scripts.
-My research also depends on many pieces of open source software, without which my research would be much harder.
+My research also depends on many pieces of open source software, without which I would have to spend extra effort to produce the results.
+I've developed as a researcher and instructor by teaching Software Carpentry workshops, where I also learned to do more reproducible research.

 ### Are you leading any projects related to open science?
 (100 words)
 In 2014, I started a group on my campus to facilitate researchers helping each other improve their computational skills.
 We also host study groups for R and python.
 I was very excited to see the resources provided by Mozilla study groups and I now join the monthly study group calls.